 How long do I need to study basic movements before I start learning forms?

 Every person's level of progression is unique.
 Some students are able to progress quickly and others need a longer time to master the fundamentals.
 On average, beginner Yang style tai chi students should be ready to learn the 10 Form in their 3rd session.
 Students who take classes only once a week and are not able to practice outside of class may experience slower progression.

 Do you still teach wushu /kung fu, bagua, xingyi, or qigong?

-We are currently only teaching tai chi in our curriculum.
+We are currently only teaching tai chi and qigong in our curriculum.
 Wushu / kung fu is taught at the Wudang Kung Fu Academy.
 They have their class schedule on their website.
 Aiping Tai Chi Center.
 Group bagua and xingyi classes are permanently off the curriculum.
 Private bagua or xingyi lessons can be arranged with Grandmaster Aiping Cheng in Austin, TX.
-We may add group qigong and Sun Style tai chi classes back into our curriculum at a future date.
 You can sign up to be on our mailing list to get notified if we add offerings to our curriculum.

 How do I register for classes?